 The Munich Hochschultage are organized and hosted by an alliance of local universities, as well as various government and non-profit institutions (e.g., BenE München, Verein für Nachhaltigkeit e.
 V., Forum Ökosoziale Marktwirtschaft), including the Rachel Carson Center.
 These multi-day events include podium discussions, workshops, and film screenings.
 An important goal is for scholars, politicians, and representatives of the private sector to come together and develop ideas for the future, as well as presenting their research to the general public.

 The RCC was the lead organizer of the 5th and 6th Hochschultage in 2014 and a sponsor of individual events at the Hochschultage since 2015.

-The 12th Münchner Hochschultage (11–14 December 2017) will look at how we can change our everyday lives to make them more sustainable.
+The 12th Münchner Hochschultage (11–14 December 2017) looked at how we can change our everyday lives to make them more sustainable.
 Community-supported agriculture (CSA), co-op living spaces, and repair cafés are some examples of how we can rethink our consumption patterns.
 But what if we went even further?
 Car-free cities, economic systems focused on the common good rather than economic growth, or alternative housing concepts are just some examples of how we could change everyday life.
 Different workshops will explore the feasibilty of these ideas.
 The RCC's contribution to the Hochschultage is a screening of the movie "In Transition 2.0" followed by an expert discussion.

 The 11th Münchner Hochschultage (30 May–1 June 2017), entitled “Work(ing) In a Sustainable Society” (Arbeit(en) in einer nachhaltigen Gesellschaft), focused on how digitization, automation, and artificial intelligence will change our future working lives.
 How could these changes play out in a sustainable, future-oriented workplace?
 How can we ensure social justice and environmental protection in the workplace 4.0?